The Hermès Collector's Compendium: History, Authentication & Market Intelligence

 Kelly Danse

 Convertible Kelly that unfolds flat.
-Can be worn as bag or shoulder piece.
 22cm width.
 Discontinued 2015.

 - Market Position

-- Cult following among collectors.
-Values increasing due to discontinued status.
-Premium: 140-180% of original retail.
+- Cult following.
+Values increasing with discontinued status.
+Premium: 140–180% of original retail.

 Kelly Sport